Summary

 Many brilliant minds may be discouraged from pursuing STEM because of how it is taught.
 Three-dimensional learning offers teachers, trainers, and content creators very engaging and enjoyable ways of creating a learning environment.

-How to Implement Three-Dimensional Learning
+How to Implement Three-Dimensional Learning?

 Implementing three-dimensional learning doesn’t need to be confusing or difficult.
 Here is how you can incorporate three-dimensional learning into your school curriculum and pedagogy.

-1. Use the NGSS Performance Expectations As Your Guide
+1. Use the NGSS Performance Expectations as Your Guide

 The Next Generation Science Standards (NGSS) has released a set of guidelines for SEPs, CCCs, and DCIs.

-Academicians only need to follow these guidelines when creating lesson plans and setting-up learning spaces for their students.
+Academicians only need to follow these guidelines when creating lesson plans and setting up learning spaces for their students.

 Objects or live specimens are one cornerstone of three-dimensional learning, while simulated STEM activities are another.
 Reducing dependency on conventional text/lecture-based learning is necessary.